therealizzi/NewsScraper/README.md

 # NewsScraper
 <br>
 <strong>Overview</strong>
-<br>This scraping application allows a user to pull the latest articles from TechCrunch; review, comment, favorite or delete an article.
+<br><br>This scraping application allows a user to pull the latest articles from TechCrunch; review, comment, favorite or delete an article.

 <hr><strong>Purpose</strong>
 <br><br>To gain experience with the following tools, frameworks and packages: